Todesfuge: Origins, composition and publication

 "It was clear to every reader from the start that ['Todesfuge'] was concerned with camps and the Endlösung der Judenfrage (The Final Solution to the Jewish Question), made doubly poignant by the circumstance that the author was known to be a Jew from Eastern Europe."
-However although it has often been assumed to reflect the author's own experiences, Celan himself was never a prisoner in a death camp; the poem reflects more directly the experiences recounted to him.
+It has often been assumed to reflect the author's own experiences, but Celan himself was never a prisoner in a death camp; the poem reflects more directly the experiences recounted to him.

 The exact date of composition of the poem is not known; a date of 1944 or 1945 seems to be most likely.

 The poem contains direct references, or apparent references, to other contemporary works.
 The oxymoronic image of "black milk" appeared in a poem published in 1939 by Rose Ausländer.
-Ausländer herself is recorded as saying that this usage by Celan was "self-explanatory, as the poet may take all material to transmute in his own poetry.
+Ausländer herself is recorded as saying that Celan's use of this image was "self-explanatory, as the poet may take all material to transmute in his own poetry.
 It's an honour to me that a great poet found a stimulus in my own modest work".